Orleans (band): John Hall departs

 The follow-up, "Reach", with John Hall on lead, peaked at No. 51 in March 1977.
-Around then, however, internal stresses and disagreements over material and musical direction prompted guitarist/songwriter Hall to announce his intention to leave the band in search of a solo career, which he did in June 1977 after touring commitments were satisfied.
-Marotta departed not long afterwards to join Hall and Oates and eventually moved on to Peter Gabriel's band.
+Around then, however, internal stresses and disagreements over material and musical direction prompted guitarist and songwriter Hall to announce his intention to leave the band in search of a solo career, which he did in June 1977 after touring commitments were satisfied.
+Marotta departed not long afterwards to join Hall & Oates and eventually moved to Peter Gabriel's band.

-After several months of mulling things over and working with other musicians (Lance and Larry joined Jerry Marotta in the backing band for Garland Jeffreys while Kelly worked with the Beach Boys), the Hoppen brothers and Kelly decided to continue on in late 1977, bringing in new members Robert Martin (vocals, keyboards, sax, horns) and Connecticut musician Bob Leinbach (vocals, keyboards, trombone), who'd played with Larry Hoppen and the Kellys in Boffalongo during the Ithaca years and had completed a stint with the group the Fabulous Rhinestones.
+After several months of mulling things over and working with other musicians (Lance and Larry joined Marotta in the backing band for Garland Jeffreys while Kelly worked with the Beach Boys), the Hoppen brothers and Kelly decided to continue the band in late 1977, bringing in new members Robert Martin (vocals, keyboards, sax, horns) and Connecticut musician Bob Leinbach (vocals, keyboards, trombone), who had played with Larry Hoppen and the Kellys in Boffalongo during the Ithaca years and had completed a stint with the group the Fabulous Rhinestones.
 The new lineup signed a contract with the Infinity Records label and their debut there, Forever (April 1979), produced the No. 11 hit "Love Takes Time".
 Collectively, the three Hot 100 top 20 Orleans hits have been aired over 10 million times.

-In 1979 Orleans continued to tour with artists such as Stephen Stills and Chicago.

 1980s

-In 1980 Infinity went bankrupt after an album with performances by Pope John Paul II (who was on a tour of the US in the fall of '79) failed to sell.
+In 1980 Infinity went bankrupt after an album with performances by Pope John Paul II (who was on a tour of the U.S. in the fall of 1979) failed to sell.
 Infinity was absorbed into MCA Records, who failed to promote their follow-up album, simply titled Orleans.
 This last, recorded in Woodstock, featured only the Hoppens and Wells Kelly as Orleans proper, since the others had left earlier in the year.
-Nonetheless, the album featured guest appearances from all past members, including John Hall, who was in the process of forming the John Hall Band with Leinbach as a member.
+Nonetheless, the album featured guest appearances from all past members, including John Hall who was in the process of forming the John Hall Band with Leinbach as a member.
 Orleans was produced by Englishman Robin Lumley, mixed at Trident Studios in London and featured Lumley's friend, Phil Collins, contributing backing vocals to one track.

 Just after recording that 1980 release, the group added Dennis "Fly" Amero (guitars, vocals) to replace Leinbach.
 The live lineup still featured Robert (R.A.)
 Martin and the band completed a tour of amusement parks that summer, only to learn that their accountant had misappropriated funds, leaving them in debt.
-Martin left, "Fly" stayed, Larry and Lance recruited their younger brother, Lane Hoppen, to play keyboards and drummer Charlie Shew (at that time going under the pseudonym Eric Charles) to play alongside Wells Kelly.
-Charlie then replaced Wells when he left by early 1981 to relocate to NYC.
+Martin left, "Fly" stayed, Larry and Lance recruited their younger brother, Lane Hoppen, to play keyboards and drummer Charlie Shew, at that time performing under the pseudonym Eric Charles, was brought aboard to play alongside Wells Kelly.
+Charlie then replaced Wells when he left by early 1981 to relocate to New York City.